-- Chapter 14 [The GNAT Metric Tool gnatmetric], page 193, shows how to compute various metrics for an Ada source file, such as the number of types and subprograms, and assorted complexity measures. - Chapter 15 [File Name Krunching Using gnatkr], page 203, describes the gnatkr file name krunching utility, used to handle shortened file names on operating systems with a limit on the length of names. - Chapter 16 [Preprocessing Using gnatprep], page 207, describes gnatprep, a preprocessor utility that allows a single source file to be used to generate multiple or parameterized source files by means of macro substitution. - Chapter 17 [The GNAT Library Browser gnatls], page 211, describes gnatls, a utility that displays information about compiled units, including dependences on the corresponding sources files, and consistency of compilations. - Chapter 18 [Cleaning Up Using gnatclean], page 215, describes gnatclean, a utility to delete files that are produced by the compiler, binder and linker. - Chapter 19 [GNAT and Libraries], page 217, describes the process of creating and using Libraries with GNAT.
-It also describes how to recompile the GNAT run-time library. - Chapter 20 [Using the GNU make Utility], page 225, describes some techniques for using the GNAT toolset in Makefiles. - Chapter 21 [Memory Management Issues], page 231, describes some useful predefined storage pools and in particular the GNAT Debug Pool facility, which helps detect incorrect memory references.
-It also describes gnatmem, a utility that monitors dynamic allocation and deallocation and helps detect "memory leaks". - Chapter 22 [Stack Related Facilities], page 239, describes some useful tools associated with stack checking and analysis. - Chapter 23 [Verifying Properties Using gnatcheck], page 241, discusses gnatcheck, a utility that checks Ada code against a set of rules. - Chapter 24 [Creating Sample Bodies Using gnatstub], page 259, discusses gnatstub, a utility that generates empty but compilable bodies for library units. - Chapter 25 [Other Utility Programs], page 261, discusses several other GNAT utilities, including gnathtml. - Chapter 26 [Code Coverage and Profiling], page 265, describes how to perform a structural coverage and profile the execution of Ada programs. - Chapter 27 [Running and Debugging Ada Programs], page 269, describes how to run and debug Ada programs. - Appendix A [Platform-Specific Information for the Run-Time Libraries], page 283, describes the various run-time libraries supported by GNAT on various platforms and explains how to choose a particular library. - Appendix B [Example of Binder Output File], page 289, shows the source code for the binder output file for a sample program. - Appendix C [Elaboration Order Handling in GNAT], page 303, describes how GNAT helps you deal with elaboration order issues.
+- Chapter 14 [The GNAT Metric Tool gnatmetric], page 199, shows how to compute various metrics for an Ada source file, such as the number of types and subprograms, and assorted complexity measures. - Chapter 15 [File Name Krunching Using gnatkr], page 209, describes the gnatkr file name krunching utility, used to handle shortened file names on operating systems with a limit on the length of names. - Chapter 16 [Preprocessing Using gnatprep], page 213, describes gnatprep, a preprocessor utility that allows a single source file to be used to generate multiple or parameterized source files by means of macro substitution. - Chapter 17 [The GNAT Library Browser gnatls], page 217, describes gnatls, a utility that displays information about compiled units, including dependences on the corresponding sources files, and consistency of compilations. - Chapter 18 [Cleaning Up Using gnatclean], page 221, describes gnatclean, a utility to delete files that are produced by the compiler, binder and linker. - Chapter 19 [GNAT and Libraries], page 223, describes the process of creating and using Libraries with GNAT.
+It also describes how to recompile the GNAT run-time library. - Chapter 20 [Using the GNU make Utility], page 231, describes some techniques for using the GNAT toolset in Makefiles. - Chapter 21 [Memory Management Issues], page 237, describes some useful predefined storage pools and in particular the GNAT Debug Pool facility, which helps detect incorrect memory references.
+It also describes gnatmem, a utility that monitors dynamic allocation and deallocation and helps detect "memory leaks". - Chapter 22 [Stack Related Facilities], page 245, describes some useful tools associated with stack checking and analysis. - Chapter 23 [Verifying Properties Using gnatcheck], page 247, discusses gnatcheck, a utility that checks Ada code against a set of rules. - Chapter 24 [Creating Sample Bodies Using gnatstub], page 273, discusses gnatstub, a utility that generates empty but compilable bodies for library units. - Chapter 25 [Generating Ada Bindings for C and C++ headers], page 275, describes how to generate automatically Ada bindings from C and C++ headers. - Chapter 26 [Other Utility Programs], page 279, discusses several other GNAT utilities, including gnathtml. - Chapter 27 [Code Coverage and Profiling], page 283, describes how to perform a structural coverage and profile the execution of Ada programs. - Chapter 28 [Running and Debugging Ada Programs], page 287, describes how to run and debug Ada programs. - Appendix A [Platform-Specific Information for the Run-Time Libraries], page 301, describes the various run-time libraries supported by GNAT on various platforms and explains how to choose a particular library. - Appendix B [Example of Binder Output File], page 307, shows the source code for the binder output file for a sample program.